1tontech/bootstrap4-snippets/intellij/src/util/resources/readme-template.md

 ### Font Awesome 5 Pro icon snippets
 @@@GENERATED_FONT_AWESOME5_PRO_ICON_SNIPPETS@@@

+## About Me

+You can find my personnel blog at [https://thekalinga.in](https://thekalinga.in)

+You can connect me with at linkedin @ [https://linkedin.com/in/thekalinga/](https://linkedin.com/in/thekalinga/)

 ## License

 Bootstrap 4, Font Awesome 4, Font Awesome 5 Free & Pro - IntelliJ plugin is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).